Common complaints we hear from our TMJ patients include:

 Advice on the right posture and home exercises are essential for recruiting and strengthening the weakened face, neck and shoulder girdle muscles and to assist on establishing correct postural; alignment.
 We encourage our patients to continue with their exercises and postural correction to maintain prolonged improvement.

-Most patients will experience an improvement with the TMJ physiotherapy offered at Wellers Hill and Woolloongabba Physiotherapy and are thankful that they benefited from our expertise in the field of TMJ treatment.
+Most patients will experience an improvement with the TMJ physiotherapy offered at Wellers Hill Physiotherapy and are thankful that they benefited from our expertise in the field of TMJ treatment.

 At Wellers Hill and Woolloongabba Physiotherapy, we have experienced physiotherapists who can assess and treat TMJ along with any other mechanical structures that may be involved.
 Our team are trained to perform specialised releases techniques and provide you with individual exercises to achieve normal TMJ motion and reduce pain.